 5. Don’t feel like you have to talk for hours every day

 You and your spouse don’t have to talk for hours every day to be connected.
 When you do, you run out of things to say.
-Sometimes a simple 15-minute phone call is all you need to say “hi, I love you” and check in with one another.
+Sometimes a simple 15-minute phone call is all you need to say “hi, I love you” and check-in with one another.

 6. Don’t stay in your house all of the time

 Don’t stay in your house all the time.
 Make plans.
 Stay busy.
 Your service member will want to know you are still living your life, even if they are away.
 And getting out there will make time go by a little faster.

 7. Talk about money before they leave